 Factors That Can Affect the Value of Your Car Accident Settlement

-There is no average settlement for a child in a car accident, but there are several factors that can significantly influence the value of your case.
-These include:
+There is no average settlement for a child in a car accident.
+However, our personal injury lawyers determine your case’s value by several factors that include the following:

-- Traumatic Brain Injuries: TBIs occur when the brain gets shifted in the skull following head trauma due to impact.
+- Traumatic Brain Injuries: TBIs occur when the brain shifts in the skull following head trauma due to impact.
 TBIs can range from minor concussions to more severe conditions like brain hemorrhaging.

 - Nerve Damage: A child can sustain nerve damage if the accident cuts, compresses, crushes, or stretches nerves.
 Nerve damage can result in various symptoms, including numbness, tingliness, pin-and-needles, and pain.
 Severe cases of nerve damage where the nerves are cut may be difficult or impossible to heal.